philipturner/s4tf-subprojects/README.md

 - [philipturner/metal-fft](https://github.com/philipturner/metal-fft) has turned into satire of Google's archiving of S4TF.
 - We finally have a community-based [working group](https://forums.swift.org/t/formalizing-a-numerical-ml-working-group/45553) for using Swift for numerical computing and machine learning.
 - [vojtamolda/tensor-thumbnail](https://github.com/vojtamolda/tensor-thumbnail) has removed its archive tombstone, and it may eventually become part of mainline S4TF.
+- [This comment](https://github.com/apple/swift-package-manager/issues/4454#issuecomment-1174326871) on the investigation of SR-14008 outlines the future of S4TF.